osresearch/airbreak/docs/index.md

 * Allows maximum pressure to be increased to 30 cm H<sub>2</sub>O, as required by clinical protocols (stock firmware is limited to 20cm H<sub>2</sub>O).
 * Allows smooth rapid pressure change rates for respiration rates up to 30 breaths per minute (stock firmware changes pressure at less than 1 cm/sec).
 * Unlocks all of the vendor modes and tunable configuration parameters, including ST and iVAPS modes present in the firmware.
-* Provides access to all of the sensors (flow, pressure, temperature, etc).
+* Provides access to all of the sensors (flow, pressure, temperature, tidal volume, minute ventilation, etc).
 * Displays real-time graphs on the screen to show an immediate history of sensor data.

 ## Development features